Weight Loss with MyNetDiary

-Calories are most important for weight loss, but to eat healthfully you need to keep an eye on other nutrients such as sodium, cholesterol, saturated fats, calcium, and so on.
+Calories are the most important factor for weight loss, but to eat healthfully you need to keep an eye on other nutrients such as sodium, cholesterol, saturated fats, calcium, and so on.
 Unlike various point systems, MyNetDiary keeps an accurate track of 36 nutrients without lumping everything together and calling it a "point."
-Point systems used to be easier than actually calculating calories and nutrients, as it simplifies the math.
+Point systems used to be easier than actually calculating calories and nutrients, as these simplify the math.
 This is no longer true.
 With MyNetDiary, you can easily keep a tab on all nutrients, without any extra effort at all.

 Take a look around our website, test drive the website, or download or iPhone and Android applications.
 You can check out our videos and read testimonials of some of the thousands of people we have helped to lose weight.
 Read some of our articles below and find out for yourself.

 MyNetDiary can help you turn a new page in your life.
 We'll do everything possible to empower you on your journey to a healthier lifestyle.

 Weight Loss and Diet Articles

 MyNetDiary nutrition and dieting advisor Katherine Isacks, MPS, RDN, CDE answers common diet and weight loss questions in the Community Forum.
 One of all-time-favorites in the Forum is the Ask a Dietitian topic, where Katherine answered hundreds of member questions.

 Katherine is a Registered Dietitian helping individuals achieve wellness and disease risk reduction through Nutrition Education.
 Katherine has a special interest in weight control since it affects risk as well as management of multiple chronic diseases.